therealozp/class-notes/swe review.md

 2. which of the following can be an actor? an actor is a role played by a person or thing *external* to the software system, and interacts with system to achieve business goals.

-(a) an external system (is not, because no interaction is specified) **(b) time** is considered an actor (time triggered events initiate an interaction or process within a system).
+**(a) an external system** (is not, because no interaction is specified) **(b) time** is considered an actor (time triggered events initiate an interaction or process within a system).
 **(c) An external entity or system that sends or receives a message from the system** is an actor, because it interacts with a system.
 (d) A class that is used to implement the system
 **(e) A role that initiates an interaction with the system**: literally definition

+as a refresher: these qualify as an actor
+- role played by a typical user of the system
+- a role that initiates an interaction with the system
+- time
+- role that derives benefit (achieves goals) from the system
+- “external system” or external device with which the system **under development** will interact (such as a publicly available database, a handheld phone)
+- anything that sends/received a message to the system (such as an external entity)
+- essentially anything that is outside the system

 3. an actor may serve as starting point for interface modelling. fact or cap?
 **fact**. they provide the core starting point, as they indicate how the system is used. they represent the interface of the system, and may serve as the basis for good classes.